Benjamin-Russell/WAIzards/README.md

 __AI Guide:__
 AI is run when a WAIzard is aligned with the tiles, and has a cooldown of half a second currently.

 The first four lines define the basic attack, ultimate attack, and two passives of a WAIzard.
 Currently there are no ultimate attacks, and very few working passives.
-The evolution system takes precedent before those.

 Next are the AI Blocks, one line for an if condition, and the next line for the consequent action.
 Do_Nothing, Move, Basic, and Ultimate actions are placed at the top of the WAIzard's action vector.
 When all the AI has been run, the last action is chosen.
-There are other actions like SET, CANCEL, and CHANGE, which do not get placed in the action vector.
+The other actions like SET, CANCEL, and CHANGE do not get placed in the action vector.

 __OBJECTS:__
 -  FLOOR